danisolation/danisolation/README.md

 * 🖥️  See my portfolio at [MyPortfolio](https://danisolation-portfolio.vercel.app/)
 * ✉️  You can contact me at [tranquocdungb4@gmail.com](mailto:tranquocdungb4@gmail.com)
-* 🧠  I'm learning Spring Boot
+* 🧠  I'm learning Redux

 ### Skills